In the age of Cloud computing one of the most important challenges is how to keep security while moving your enterprise apps in the Cloud.

 Unfortunately this is what distinguishes marketing from reality, and the worse thing you can do is to accept such false illusion of security.

-Later on this article you can find out that with SaaS you have the least amount of security and no control of your SaaS SW along with data stored in the SaaS apps.
+Later on this article you can find out that with SaaS you have the least amount of control of your SaaS SW along with data stored in the SaaS app.

 For that reason industry is moving fast to create alternative approach that can take the best of both worlds: SaaS and IaaS, when speaking about a Cloud.